 Unless you’re in one of the flats or a self-contained studio our beds are all single size, measuring 900mm wide by 1900 or 2100mm in length.
 If you are particularly tall, please tell us in the additional notes field of the online application form.

 All accommodation fees are inclusive of heating, electricity, wired and wireless internet and campus security.
-Your possessions are also insured up to the value of £7,500.
-More details can be found in the Residents' Handbook, and on the Cover4Students website.
+Your possessions are also insured up to the value of £10,000.
+More details can be found on the Cover4Students website.

 A basic cleaning service is included for all shared areas in our halls of residence such as kitchens, shared shower rooms and corridors, though you will need to clean your own room!
-There is no cleaning service in the studio apartments, family flats or townhouses.
+There is no cleaning service in the studio apartments, family flats or four-bedroom houses.

 All accommodation in Graduate College is self-catered but there are plenty of places to eat nearby.